menu

 Build around it by: stocking up on a heavy black list that can apply early pressure.
 Wretch is a long-term card and he's mana-intensive, but he shuts down other long-term strategies.
 Combine with things like Dark Confidant or slot it right into a Jund deck (but pack those Graven Cairns!).

 People are taking serious runs at making ramp decks in Modern, but they're all awful.
 They run things like Overgrown Battlement and Llanowar Elves.
-Why not spend your first turn suspending Search for Tomorrow, your second turn with Sakura-Tribe Elder and your third turn with Bloom?
+Why not spend your first turn suspending Search For Tomorrow, your second turn with Sakura-Tribe Elder and your third turn with Bloom?
 On the fourth turn, you're tapping out to cast Tooth and Nail or Kozilek, Butcher of Truth.
 You're in kissing distance of hardcasting Emrakul.
 There's probably a place for ramp decks in Modern, and Vernal Bloom requires that kind of attention.

 Build around it by: playing 22-24 basic forests - maybe you want Stomping Ground for that Red Sun's Zenith.
 Combine with Summoning Trap and Tooth and Nail.
 Max out on Kozilek and Emrakul.
 Ramp for three turns, then explode onto the board.
 The inevitability that comes with shuffling your Tooths back every time they kill your Eldrazi means you'll never hurt for gas.

 Modern sometimes involves big creature mobs smashing each other.
 Rise gets the most out of it, whether you want to tempo someone or get some recursion with your Snapcasters.
 Rise almost always has targets.
-Command of Unsummoning isn't great in this format, but maybe Unsummon and Raise Dead become good.
+Unsummon isn't great in this format, but maybe Unsummon and Raise Dead become good.
 When you are pulling back a Snapcaster from the grave and bouncing your Vendilion Clique for a reload, that combo is just fine.

 Fall is 3/4ths of a Hymn to Tourach.
 You can't mana-screw an opponent, but you can do just about everything else that Hymn can do.
 Modern has a paucity of playable draw cards.
 What you draw in the opening seven is pretty much what you'll be working with for your first few turns, so losing two of those cards at random is crippling.
 That triple Kird Ape draw from Zoo can get ripped into a one-monkey rush, unable to get a foothold against an opponent who is working their way into goodies like Bloodbraid Elf.
 It's fine later in the game if the opponent isn't wisely holding lands in their hand.
 Ripping out that Path to Exile before casting your finisher is superb.